WELCOME TO THE OPINION PAGE. CLICK ON ANY OF THE

 The Westside Pioneer welcomes letters at

-publication, length should not exceed 300 words and the subject should
+publication, the length should not exceed 400 words and the subject

 the Westside.
 We reserve the right to edit letters for such reasons as

 length, spelling, grammar and punctuation.
-We reserve the right to
+We will also

 that have been submitted to multiple publications or that contain

 obscenity, personal attacks or information known to be incorrect.

 will not be run.